ericbulloch/kwmd/README.md

   <img src="images/kwmd.png" alt="kwmd TryHackMe Badge" />
 </a>

+## Concepts

+The [concepts folder](concepts/) contains a lit of concepts that are more than just a process, tool or idea.
+These are the things in cyber security that are very deep.

 ## Tools

 The [tools folder](tools/) contains a list of tools that I regularly use and, most importantly, examples of how they are used.
 Most of the tools come by default with Kali Linux.
 I reference these pages often when I work on a capture the flag event.